mammad2c/mmd-gitlab-backuper/README.md

 # mmd-gitlab-backuper

 A command line package to backup your repositories in your local from Gitlab.
 Because of U.S Sanctions there is high risk without any backup.
+This script supports for users that run gitlab on their own servers.

 ### Requirements: